 Figure 2: Lines show the growth curves created from Wordbank 50th percentile data.
 Left panels show Words & Gestures; right panels show Words & Sentences.
 Top row is American English data; bottom row is Mexican Spanish data.
 Dots represent vocabulary scores of individual DHH children in the sample.

 Figure 3: Age at diagnosis, intervention, amplification, and cochlear implantation across participants.
 Each dot represents the age that one child received the clinical service; violin width reflects data distribution.
-Blacks dot and whiskers show means and standard errors.
+Black dots and whiskers show means and standard errors.
 Not all children received amplification (hearing aids) or implantation (cochlear implants).

 Figure 4: Estimated vocabulary delay for children who meet 1-3-6 guidelines for diagnosis/intervention (top) and children who do not (bottom).
 Each dot represents one child in the sample; violin width reflect data distribution.
-Blacks dot and whiskers show means and standard error.
+Black dots and whiskers show means and standard error.

 Figure 5: Unstandardized coefficients (measured in months) with 95% confidence intervals for the models selected by AIC for: (A) vocabulary delay, (B) age at diagnosis, (C) age at intervention.

-Table 1: For each version of the CDI (WG = Words and Gestures; WS = Words and Sentences), the table shows the mean(SD) age, comprehension score, and production score of participants in our sample, along with the percent diagnosed with developmental delays.
+Table 1: CDI Ages, Vocabulary Scores and Rate of Developmental Delay: For each version of the CDI (WG = Words and Gestures; WS = Words and Sentences), the table shows the mean(SD) age, comprehension score (spoken + signed), and production score (spoken + signed, where relevant) of participants in our sample, along with the percent diagnosed with developmental delays.
+(N.B. signs were only reported for the 18 children using total communication as the rest reported solely spoken language as the communication modality).

 Table 2: Detailed information about the variables studied.
-For categorical variables, levels are described.
+For categorical variables, levels are described and Ns provided.
 For continuous variables, range, mean, and standard deviation are provided.

-Supplemental Materials S1: A summary of previous research on predictors of vocabulary in DHH children. + equals bigger vocab, - equals smaller vocab.

-Supplemental Materials S2: Additional Diagnoses (n = 39): Ns of participants in our sample diagnosed with other conditions.
+Supplemental Materials S1: Additional Diagnoses (n = 39): Ns of participants in our sample diagnosed with other conditions.
 N.B.: Ns do not sum to total because many participants had multiple diagnoses.

-Supplemental Materials S3: Audiological Characteristics of the Sample: First two columns describe laterality and amplification type (cochlear implant (CI), hearing aid (HA), or none).
+Supplemental Materials S2: Audiological Characteristics of the Sample: First two columns describe laterality and amplification type (cochlear implant (CI), hearing aid (HA), or none).
 Mean decibels of hearing loss (HL) in better ear, worse ear, and the mean age (in months) of amplification, and cochlear implantation (when applicable) for each laterality and amplification combination.